GeoStat-Framework/GSTools/docs/source/index.rst

     pip install gstools-core

+The new package uses the language Rust and it should be safer and faster (in some cases by orders of magnitude).
+Once the package GSTools-Core is available on your machine, it will be used by default.
+In case you want to switch back to the Cython implementation, you can set :code:`gstools.config.USE_GSTOOLS_CORE=False` in your code.
+This also works at runtime.

-GSTools-Core will automatically run in parallel, without having to use provide OpenMP or a local C compiler.
+GSTools-Core will automatically run in parallel, without having to provide OpenMP or a local C compiler.

 Citation